Just an hour north of Sydney lies a protected nature reserve and wildflower garden so ecologically precious it’s usually off limits to visitors.

 John Duncan ‘JD’ Tipper was an electrical engineer by day, passionate conservationist (or ‘conservator’ in his words) by night.

-When he came across this isolated, pristine swathe of bush in 1923, he saw too the threats it was facing like much Hawkesbury sandstone forest, gullies and ridges — from industry, bushfire, wildlife poaching, Sydney’s ever-encroaching development, general public apathy and, later, quarrying.
-And so the vision of founding a sanctuary there was born.
+When JD came across this isolated, pristine swathe of bush in 1923, he saw too the threats it was facing like much Hawkesbury sandstone forest, gullies and ridges of the day.
+Industry, bushfire, wildlife poaching, Sydney’s ever-encroaching development, general public apathy and, later, quarrying all imperilled this bushland.
+And so was born JD’s idea to found a sanctuary on this very spot.

 Five years later, he started getting the ball rolling, founding and co-founding multiple conservation societies.***** By 1933, he was granted leasehold for the first section of some 600 acres.
 He named it ‘Muogamarra’, a term from the Awabakal of the Lake Macquarie people further north which he believed meant ‘preserve for the future’.
 Later this sanctuary extended to some 2050 acres in total.